 Dan has negotiated and structured numerous private equity transactions, including representation of both buyers and sellers in deals involving master limited partnerships (MLPs) and private equity funds.
 He has handled an increasing number of private equity acquisitions from the seller’s perspective, advising business owners on appropriate sales price, tax incentives, rollover equity, employment agreements and much more.

 Dan is also helping clients assess the impact of the 2017 federal tax law changes on their specific businesses, with a focus on the new carried interest rules, long-term capital gains treatment and reevaluation of clients’ entity and transaction structuring to ensure maximum tax efficiency moving forward.

-A former CPA at a Big Four accounting firm, Dan has been an adjunct law professor at the University of Houston Law School since 2006, where he teaches federal income tax consequences of real estate investments and transactions to L.L.M. students.
+A former CPA at a Big Four accounting firm, Dan has been an adjunct law professor at the University of Houston Law Center since 2006, where he teaches federal income tax consequences of real estate investments and transactions to L.L.M. students.